 It’s imperative that you drink plenty of water during any heatwave; keep your fridge stocked up with bottled water and consider putting some in the freezer that you can use as ice blocks for when the temperature reaches its peak in the afternoon.
 It is important to keep your body hydrated so you do not end up suffering from heat stroke or dehydration headaches and migraines.

 A lot of people think that cold showers will help to keep you cool but in fact, warm showers are actually far more effective in cooling you down when your body temperature is running hot.
-A warm (not hot) shower will initially feel worse than a cold shower but, because a freezing cold shower closes your pores shut, within a few minutes of taking the shower you will end up feeling warmer than you did beforehand as your initial core temperature releases.
+A warm (not hot) shower will initially feel worse than a cold shower but, because a freezing cold shower shrinks the appearance of pores, within a few minutes of taking the shower you will end up feeling warmer than you did beforehand as your initial core temperature releases.

 Whilst you may crave a nice cold drink during a heatwave, it has been said that drinking hot drinks like tea or coffee will actually counteract the heat and cool your body quicker than cold drinks.
 This is because the hot drink will raise your core temperature which causes your blood to head towards your skin, causing you to sweat and ultimately cooling you off.

-There are pressure points on your wrists and ankles, so if you are feeling hot, why not try filling up a bowl with cold water and rest your wrists and ankles in it.
+There are pressure points on your wrists and ankles, so if you are feeling hot, why not try a DIY pool idea by filling up a bowl with cold water and rest your wrists and ankles in it.
 The rest of your body will quickly cool and you won’t need to splash out any money on a paddling pool for the garden.